CarolinaMSU/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?
 Duolingo's first investment was a $3.3 million Series A round led by Union Square Ventures and actor Ashton Kutcher's firm A-Grade Investments in October 2011.
 This initial investment helped to kickstart the growth of the company and further develop its language learning platform.
 As of my last update in January 2022, Duolingo had gone public with an initial public offering (IPO) in July 2021.
 At the time of its IPO, Duolingo was valued at around $6.5 billion.
 So I would say that Ashton made quite a bit of money!
+Especially since it is now valued at $7.44 Billion

 ## Business Activities